District 9 RebuildingCA Projects

 Current District 9 IIJA projects:

-- Conway Ranch Shoulders: With $8.3 million in funding from IIJA, this project will widen the shoulders and embankments of U.S. Highway 395 between State Route 167 and just north of Conway Ranch Road to 8 feet and make improvements to chain control areas, such as lengthening a northbound chain-up area 500 feet.
+• Conway Ranch Shoulders: With $8.3 million in funding from IIJA, this project will widen the shoulders and embankments of U.S. Highway 395 between State Route 167 and just north of Conway Ranch Road to 8 feet and make improvements to chain control areas, such as lengthening a northbound chain-up area 500 feet.
+This project is currently in winter suspension.
+Work will resume in May 2024.

 District 9 SB1 projects in development:

-- Bishop Pavement: Still in the early developmental phases, the Bishop Pavement project will rehabilitate the pavement of U.S. 395 through the town of Bishop in Inyo County.
-Its tentative projected start date is the spring of 2024.
+• Bishop Pavement: Still in the early developmental phases, the Bishop Pavement project will rehabilitate the pavement of U.S. 395 through the town of Bishop in Inyo County.
+Construction is tentatively scheduled to begin in November of 2024.

 District 9 SB1 completed projects:

-- South Red Rock Thin Blanket: This highway maintenance project applied a thin blanket asphalt overlay to State Route 14 near Red Rock Canyon in eastern Kern County.
-Construction began in August 2023.
+• South Red Rock Thin Blanket: This highway maintenance project applied a thin blanket asphalt overlay to State Route 14 near Red Rock Canyon in eastern Kern County.
+Construction ended in September 2023.

-- Virginia Creek Chip Seal: This highway maintenance project applied a chip seal to several highways in Mono County, including State Route 120, State Route 270, U.S. 6, and U.S. 395.
-Construction began in August 2023.
+• Virginia Creek Chip Seal: This highway maintenance project applied a chip seal to several highways in Mono County, including State Route 120, State Route 270, U.S. 6, and U.S. 395.
+Construction ended in September 2023.

-- Kern Digouts & Slab Replacements: This highway maintenance project installed slab replacements on various highways throughout eastern Kern County.
-Construction is began in August 2023.
+• Kern Digouts & Slab Replacements: This highway maintenance project installed slab replacements on various highways throughout eastern Kern County.
+Construction ended in November 2023.

 South Red Rock Thin Blanket